 Chemical monitoring provides a greater level of accuracy for determining the presence and concentration of hydrocarbons.
 If seafloor communities are to be monitored it is advisable to simultaneously monitor water and sediment contaminant levels.
-In this way any relationships between contaminant levels and biological effects can be examined.
-Chemical fingerprinting of surface oils conducted in OMP2 form an important initial step for identifying the difference between natural and anthropogenic oil sources.
-Usually, operational monitoring will require information to be collected and processed rapidly with a low level of sampling and accuracy.
+In this way

 Water and Sediment Sampling